yzcmf/DiDi_Interview/README.md

 Note:

-1.commit 9132ae6 : contains details about each API; delete it for making the main good looking 2.test cases 1-5, word length is 0-25; word dictionary is https://raw.githubusercontent.com/lad/words/master/words, which is around 22k words in total
+Commit 9132ae6 : contains details about each API; delete it for making the main good looking

+Test cases : from 1-5, word length is 0-25

+Word dictionary : https://raw.githubusercontent.com/lad/words/master/words, around 22k words in total

-3. main program: enter number 1-5 to load corsponding test cases by github; enter other number to input test cases yourself.
+Main program : enter number 1-5 to load corsponding test cases by github; enter other number to input test cases yourself.
-4.